PratMaha/composable_kernel_eep590/example/54_tall_and_skinny_gemm_splitk/README.md

 ```
 ## 3. Block and Grid Configuration

-The configuration of blocks and grids written in 'tall_and_skinny_gemm_splitk_fp16.cpp' plays a crucial role in optimizing the execution of GPU kernels for performance and accuracy.
+The `configuration of blocks and grids` written in `tall_and_skinny_gemm_splitk_fp16.cpp` plays a crucial role in optimizing the execution of GPU kernels for performance and accuracy.
 Below are the macro definitions used to set up the kernel's block and grid dimensions:

 ```cpp
 #define K1 2   // Default setting for kernel dimension.
 For higher accuracy, set to 4.